unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 **_Mounts and Vehicles._** For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
 If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

 Characters in wagons, carriages, or other land vehicles choose a pace as normal.
-Characters in a waterborne vessel are limited to the speed of the vessel, and they don’t suffer penalties for a fast pace or gain benefits from a slow pace.
+Characters in a waterborne vessel are limited to the speed of the vessel, and they don't suffer penalties for a fast pace or gain benefits from a slow pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.

 Certain special mounts, such as a pegasus or griffon, or special vehicles, such as a *carpet of flying*, allow you to travel more swiftly.